What is this agent agreement template for?

-This Agency Agreement is suitable for a company that wishes to act as agent for a manufacturer or supplier on an exclusive basis in a defined territory.
+This agent agreement is suitable for a company (or individual) that wishes to act as sales agent for a manufacturer or supplier.

-This Agency Agreement is a ten-page document with 11 main clauses covering
+This Agency Agreement is an 8 page document with 10 main clauses covering

 - definitions of key terms